-I'm an Ex-British Army Senior Non Commissioned Officer, 1st Battalion, The Queens Lancashire Regiment, having the honour of serving in Her Majesty's Armed Forces from 1972 - 1993.
+I'm an Ex-British Army Senior Non Commissioned Officer, 1st Battalion, The Queens Lancashire Regiment (QLR), having the honour of serving in Her Majesty's Armed Forces from 1972 - 1993.
 I had the pleasure during my army career to have served on the UK mainland, Northern Ireland, West Germany (British Army Of the Rhine), Berlin, Cyprus, United Nations (Cyprus) and further had the pleasure of visiting Canada, British Army Training Unit Suffield (BATUS), America & The Gambia W. Africa while serving.

 I now live in Thornton - Cleveleys, near Blackpool, in Lancashire, The 'Red Rose' County on the northwest coast of England, known locally as the Fylde Coast with my wife Beryl and living close by are my two daughters and five grandchildren.
 I am currently employed as a Public Protection Officer with the Local Authority.

 I have the following interests:- Amateur Radio - Summits On The Air (SOTA), Wainwrights On The Air (WOTA) Castles And Stately Homes On The Air (CASHOTA) /Portable,/Pedestrian Mobile, Static HF Mobile, Walking and the completion of the 214 Wainwright and Outlying fells.
 Currently attempting to complete the Far Eastern Fells.

 Passed M3 License in June 2003 receiving callsign M3EDX.
 Passed my Intermediate Licence on 9th November 04 and received the callsign 2E0EDX.

 My Rigs are nearly all Yaesu being:- VX 170, FT-8900R, FT-817, FT-857 and the FT-900AT with the Woxun 4M KG-699E.